 The Chest fellowship provides experience in all aspects of thoracic radiology including interpretation of plain films, cross-sectional imaging including all thoracic CT and MRI.
 Experience in PET CT imaging will also be acquired.
 All thoracic interventional procedures are also performed by the thoracic division including pleural, mediastinal, lung and chest wall biopsies as well as diagnostic pleural taps.
 The fellow will also be given two months of elective in cardiovascular imaging.
 The division works closely with both pulmonary medicine and thoracic surgery in planning patient care.
 To this end, fellows are expected to present the cases for our three interdisciplinary conferences, two of which are weekly and one of which is monthly.
 All fellows are expected to participate in research and are given one academic day per week starting two months after the start of the fellowship.
 Fellows are also expected to participate in education of residents and medical students and to participate in Resident lectures.

 The Thoracic Imaging fellowship provides extensive training and experience in all aspects of thoracic radiology, including interpretation of plain radiographs, cross-sectional imaging including CT and non-vascular Thoracic MRI, 3D imaging and thoracic intervention.
 The department of Thoracic Imaging accepts three fellows per year for a one-year fellowship.
-The fellowship also includes 2 months of dedicated experience in Cardiac imaging.
-However, fellows can choose to spend these two months in a rotation of their choice (e.g. abdominal intervention).
+The fellowship also includes 3 months of dedicated experience in Cardiac imaging.
+However, fellows may choose to spend one of these months in a different rotation of their choice, as would suit their educational needs (e.g. nuclear medicine or abdominal intervention).

 We are a high-volume division, interpreting close to 30,000 chest CTs and 250 MRIs per year.
 The Brigham and Women’s Hospital is a referral center for a number of thoracic diseases, and so we provide care for patients with a wide variety of conditions.
 In particular, BWH has a dedicated center for lymphangioleiomyomatosis; a large heart and lung transplant program (over 75 lung and 22 heart transplants were performed in the last year); a large oncology referral base from the Dana-Farber Cancer Institute, including more than 275 allogeneic stem cell transplants performed per year.
 Our Thoracic Surgery program is one of the largest in the country and performs a wide variety of surgical procedures for lung cancer and esophageal cancer per year.
 In addition, the group is a referral center for mesothelioma, and performs many pleurectomies and pneumonectomies.